Kingstree jail fire: Background

 Following the military defeat of the Confederacy, the country entered a period known as Reconstruction, and the freedmen of Kingstree began organizing as laborers.
 The white plantation owners were colluding to depress the wages they now had to pay agricultural workers; in turn, the black men and women of the Williamsburg District began holding mass meetings "to decide upon a plan for offsetting the scheme."
 The freedmen threatened to "migrate to Florida if they could not obtain 'reasonable and just' terms."
 According to Reconstruction historian Eric Foner:

 A federal officer investigating reports of impending insurrection in Kingstree, South Carolina, concluded that exaggerated fears 'spring from dread, on the part of the planters, of the freed people asserting their rights of manhood.'
 Blacks bearing arms or, as at Kingstree, marching 'with red colors flying' to demand better contract terms, symbolized the revolutionary transformation in social relations wrought by emancipation.

 Over the course of winter 1865 and into 1866 the whites of Williamsburg County feared a violent insurrection by the formerly enslaved people, who constituted 57 percent of the state population.
 Due to an idea now known as Haitianism, conservative southerners of the era believed that "our negro slaves, who had been kind, faithful and true to us during the war," might well be transformed by the Emancipation Proclamation into "the savages that impaled white babies and raped their mothers in Santo Domingo."
 An army officer was sent to the area to investigate and "his final report was a scathing attack on the mayor and council for acting like 'frightened old women' and unnecessarily alarming the whites of the area."
 The whites had reported "an increase in night religious services by blacks."
-A citizens' committee was formed, and ended up assulting at least a dozen freedmen, driving two Yankee schoolteachers out of town, and conducting an undercover operation to elicit a list of grievances from local freedmen.
+A citizens' committee was formed, and ended up assaulting at least a dozen freedmen, driving two Yankee schoolteachers out of town, and conducting an undercover operation to elicit a list of grievances from local freedmen.
 According to the Freedmen's Bureau records: "Sixteen of the most vocal blacks were chased down, beaten, and accused of planning mass murder."
 The following year, 1866, South Carolina governor James Orr received additional reports of an imminent uprising.

 The anti-black violence in Williamsburg County was part of a widespread revanchist movement in South Carolina: "...vigilantes killed numerous African Americans during Reconstruction.
 Northern newspapers and magazines provided extensive coverage of the white on black violence, and it checked white aggression to a certain extent."
 More substantially, South Carolina and all other secessionist states (except Tennessee) were subject to continued occupation by the U.S. Army under the Reconstruction Acts; South Carolina was in the Second Military District.
 Partly as a result of ex-Confederate anxiety, a garrison was placed in Kingstree under the command of Lieutenant Ross.